RIKEN-RCCS/lens3/v1/doc/user-guide.md

 a user's action take effect immediately.
 In contrast, additions of buckets and secrets are rejected.

+## Troubleshooting (Typical Problems)

+* A failure in starting MinIO makes the pool INOPERABLE.
+For diagnosing, the reason button on UI shows the message from MinIO.
+  However, it may not help much.
+It is just `"Invalid arguments specified"` that is the same despite of the reason.
+A message of earlier versions of MinIO was more helpful.

+* Starting MinIO may fail after updating MinIO and its MC command.
+  MinIO server stores its state in a directory ".minio.sys" in the directory it services for.
+The state can be incompatible between versions, and it makes the pool INOPERABLE.
+Recovering from the problem needs two steps: remove the directory ".minio.sys", and delete the pool.

 ## Restrictions of Lens3

 ### No Bucket Operations